PureWhite216/MyBlog/content/post/GAMES101-PART1/index.md

 ## 1. Overview of CG
 ### 1.1 A simple standard to judge the CG tech - Brightness
-The game with great **Globoal Illumination** will have a brighter scene.
+The game with greater **Globoal Illumination** will have a brighter scene.
 ### 1.2 Main Content
 #### 1.2.1 Rasterization
 Display geometry in 3D space on 2D screen.